-The Seminar is an opportunity for researchers and professionals from the Islamic World to present their work and to learn about the technical advances and research orientations in this field.
+The Seminar was an opportunity for researchers and professionals from the Islamic World to present their work and to learn about the technical advances and research orientations in this field.

 Access to Water and Sanitation constitutes the 6th Sustainable Development Goal (SDG6) that has been adopted by the United Nations General Assembly on 25 September 2015.